 Information

-• Papers will be judged before the conference, and students will be asked to make a 5-minute presentation (and answer questions if time permits) of their paper on the conference day.
+- Papers will be judged before the conference, and students will be asked to give a 5-minute presentation of their paper on the conference day (and answer questions if time permits).

-• The paper presentation competition winner will receive a plaque and a book scholarship.
+- The winners will receive a book scholarship.

-• Although there is no cost to attend the conference for student presenters, all attendees must register for the conference so we have an accurate count for food and materials.
+- Although there is no cost to attend the conference for student presenters, all attendees must register to ensure an accurate count for food and materials.

 Guidelines and Scoring

-• Students will be asked to provide a 5-minute presentation summarizing their paper.
-Following the presentation, students should be prepared to answer questions from the judges and audience for five additional minutes.
+- Students will be asked to provide a 5-minute presentation summarizing their paper.
+Following the presentation, students should be prepared to answer questions from the judges and the audience for an additional 5 minutes.

-• The papers and presentations will be judged on the quality of the paper, the quality of the presentation, and the quality of the research performed.
+- The papers and presentations will be judged on the quality of the paper, the presentation, and the research.

-• Although there is no cost to attend the conference for student presenters, all attendees must register for the conference so we have an accurate count for food and materials.
+- Although there is no cost to attend the conference for student presenters, all attendees must register to ensure an accurate count for food and materials.

 Step 1: Submit your 250-word abstract here --> Abstract Submission